®

 See also: Wars of 1899

---By far the most visible, most controversial, and most significant conflict on earth at the moment.
-President Bush considers this a vital part of the overall War on Terror, while many, including significant numbers of Americans, do not agree that this is a legitimate part of the the anti-terror campaign.
-Regardless of its inclusion or not in the War on Terror, the war in Iraq continues, despite the Dec.
+--By far the most visible, most controversial, and most significant conflict on earth in 2004.
+President Bush considered this a vital part of the overall War on Terror, while many, including significant numbers of Americans, did not agree that this was a legitimate part of the the anti-terror campaign.
+Regardless of its inclusion or not in the War on Terror, the war in Iraq continued through 2004, despite the Dec.
 2003 capture of Saddam Hussein.
+By 2004, American and allied forces were dealing with a growing insurgency.

 Gulf War II--History Guy page under construction